As you decorate your home, it’s important to take into account what each room will provide for you and your family.

 Designing a living room that looks out on a lake or ocean can be tricky.
 You want it to have that waterside feeling but without the cliche shells and rowboats covering every surface.
 Take a page out of Southern Studio Interior Design’s book and make your living room’s canvas as neutral as possible.
 Then any blue accents will immediately lend that seaside look.

 How do you create a modern living room that’s cozy at the same time.
 You’ll find the answer in the books.
 Bookshelves lend that feeling of home and comfort to a space, even if the rest of your living room is straight edges and black accents.

-Charla Ray Interior Design knows that you can mix several shades of the same color and the will match.
-Suddenly your opportunities for fun colored sofas is endless.
+Charla Ray Interior Design knows that you can mix several shades of the same color and they will match.
+Suddenly your opportunities for fun colored sofas are endless.